12 reasons to visit Ribe – the oldest town in Denmark

 The easiest way to reach Ribe is by car.
 But you can also get there by train from Copenhagen (4 hours with one change in Bramming), Aarhus (2,5 hours with one change in Bramming) and most other main cities.

 Once you’re there, the city is very walkable.
-It’s flat and small, which makes it perfect for both elderly and families with kids.
+It’s flat and small, which makes it perfect for both the elderly and families with kids.
 If you’re up for it, you can rent a bike and experience the Danish landscape.
-Your host might have one you can rent, or they’ll probably know where you can get one.
-We’re Danes, after all.
-Everyone owns a bike.

 Where to stay in Ribe

 I highly recommend spending the night!
-We did, and it’s such a cosy place.
+We did, and it’s such a cozy place.
 Ribe has accommodation in all price ranges, but if you want the real deal, go for a Bed and Breakfast to see how we live in Denmark.

 - Den Gamle Købmandsgaard – A Bed & Breakfast set in an old merchant’s house from the 1850s.
 The main town square and Ribe Cathedral are just 500 m away.